CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 * **Public:** You can also have ACLs granting public read access to the data, which is useful for e.g. sharing public scientific results or public datasets.

 * **Temp URLs:** A temp URL is a unique URL to access an object.
-These URLs can be time limited.
-Anybody with the URL can access the object, but the URL is not feasible to just guess.
+These URLs can be time-limited.
+Anyone with the URL can access the object, but the URL is not feasible to just guess.
 This is a good way to somewhat securely share data to a limited audience, who do not need to have their own Allas accounts.
 Temp URLs are created per object, not per bucket.
 [Temp URLs](./swift_client.md#temp-urls){:target="_blank"} are a feature of Swift.
 In S3 the corresponding feature is called *a Signed URL*.
 See the differences between using the [Swift and S3 protocols](../accessing_allas.md#protocols){:target="_blank"}.

 &nbsp;

 ## Using Allas in Supercomputers

-The first step to use Allas is to authenticate to a project in Allas.
+The first step is to authenticate to a project in Allas.
 In Taito and Puhti you can do the authentication with command:
 ```bash
     [user@puhti ~] source /appl/opt/allas_conf
 ```

 The command above generates and stores authentication information into shell variables OS_AUTH_TOKEN and OS_STORAGE_URL.
 The authentication is valid for max 3 hours.

-**Please note:** The environment variables are available only for that login session so if you log into Puhti in another session, you need to authenticate again there to use Allas.
+**Please note:** The environment variables are available only for that login session, so if you log into Puhti in another session, you need to authenticate again in there to use Allas.

-You can find some guidance for using Allas in Puhti and Taito below:
+You can find some guidance for using Allas from Puhti and Taito below:

  * **Easy tools for basic usage:** [Quick and safe: a_put, a_get, a_find](./a_commands.md){:target="_blank"}